-25 TV Dramas to Binge-Watch Right Now
+28 TV Dramas Definitely Worth Binge-Watching Tonight

 Seasons: 2

-There’s a reason why David Lynch‘s groundbreaking series earned its spot in the pop culture canon, despite the fact that viewership wasn’t through the roof.
-Set in a small rainy Pacific Northwest town, the series was—at face value—about a murder (“Who killed Laura Palmer?” was a catchphrase you couldn’t escape in the early 1990s), but the murder served as an excuse to create a show about the secrets that lie beneath small-town living, and the odd characters that inhabit it.
+There’s a reason why David Lynch‘s groundbreaking series earned its spot in the pop-culture canon, despite the fact that viewership wasn’t through the roof.
+Set in a small rainy Pacific Northwest town, the series was—at face value—about a murder (“Who killed Laura Palmer?” was a catchphrase you couldn’t escape in the early 1990s), but the murder served as an excuse to create a show about the secrets that lie beneath small-town living and the odd characters that inhabit it.

-The show is rife with strange symbolism, spooky music, and more than its share of “huh?!” moments, but we suggest you give it a shot—the two-hour pilot is a brilliant way to get involved before it returns to Showtime next year.
+The show is rife with strange symbolism, spooky music, and more than its share of “huh?!” moments, but we suggest you give it a shot—the two-hour pilot is a brilliant way to get involved before you jump into the Showtime revival, which aired in 2017.

 “The West Wing”